 While being locked out of your site can be frustrating, it means that iThemes Security is doing its job.
 Security doesn't discriminate, if it notices a possible threat it will defend against it, even if it's your own site.
-If you do find yourself looked out we have two options to get you back in.
+If you do find yourself locked out we have two options to get you back in.
 There's a manual method of clearing it, and an automated method by using iThemes Sync, our WordPress management plugin.
 If you'd like to use iThemes Sync the first 10 sites are free, so you're not out any cash.

 A common support request we receive for iThemes Security involves getting locked out after installing iThemes Security (formerly Better WP Security).
 Lockouts usually result from too many 404 errors being hit (the 404 Detection setting).

 1. Log in to your hosting cPanel and open phpMyAdmin to open your site’s database.

 2. Locate the correct database for the site where the lockout occurred.
 Find the table xxxxxx_itsec_lockouts (where xxxxxx is your table prefix).